ircv3/ircv3-specifications/extensions/sasl-ir.md

 ## Introduction

 Clients can use the [SASL extension](sasl-3.1.html) to authenticate against IRC servers.
-Some SASL mechanisms are client-first, ie. the client sends an initial response to start the authentication exchange.
+Some SASL mechanisms are client-first, i.e. the client sends an initial response to start the authentication exchange.

 This extension updates the first `AUTHENTICATE` command to accept an initial response, to avoid a roundtrip in the SASL exchange.